Innovate faster and cut risk with PHP experts from Zend Services.

 The active support phase for PHP versions runs from GA release date until the the security support phase.
 The active support phase includes both bug and security issue fixes, with regular point releases.
 For PHP 8.0, the active support phase lasted from November 26, 2020 to November 26, 2022.

 When the PHP version enters the security support phase, that means that it only receives updates when there are critical security issues.
-PHP 8.0 is currently in this phase (as of June 22, 2023) and will remain in security support until November 26, 2023.
+PHP 8.0 reached end of security support on November 26, 2023.

-When PHP 8.0 reaches the end of the security support phase on November 26, 2023, it reaches community end of life.
-This means that it will no longer receive patches from the community.
-Any vulnerabilities that occur after that date will remain unpatched unless someone builds or acquires fixes to that CVE then applies them as a patch.
+When PHP 8.0 reached the end of the security support phase on November 26, 2023, that means it reached community end of life.
+This means that it no longer receive patches from the community.
+Any vulnerabilities that occur after the EOL date will remain unpatched unless someone builds or acquires fixes to that CVE then applies them as a patch.

 Zend extends PHP 8.0 end of life by two years, with patches for security vulnerabilities available until December 2025.

 End of Life / Security Support End Date